thinkshout/thinkshout/_case_studies/splc_selma.md

   - section-image: "/assets/images/ts_redesign/case-studies/splc-selma/selma-desktopmobile.jpg"
     section-image-alt: "Image: photo of the Selma-to-Montgomery March"

-  - section-color: black-bg
-    section-title: "Our Role on the Project"
+  - section-title: "Our Role on the Project"
     section-description: |
       Because it’s focused on a single ask – to order the movie and so expand the SPLC’s list of supporters – we determined it was best to strip away most of the opportunities to explore other areas of the SPLC’s work and let the story of the March itself persuade users to take that action.
 The strategy work we had already completed allowed us to develop the campaign more quickly than would otherwise have been possible, to gorgeous effect.

   - section-image: "/assets/images/ts_redesign/case-studies/splc-selma/selma-march.jpg"
     section-image-alt: "Image: two views of website - desktop and mobile"

-  - section-color: gray-bg
-    section-title: "Prototyping & Testing"
+  - section-title: "Prototyping & Testing"
     section-description: |
       We approached this 50th Anniversary campaign website as a test case for a number of visual storytelling elements that we are proposing for the overall SPLC redesign.